OpenNebula/docs/source/advanced_components/ha/frontend_ha_setup.rst

 Raft Configuration Attributes
 ================================================================================

 The Raft algorithm can be tuned by several parameters in the configuration file ``/etc/one/oned.conf``.
-Following options are available:
+The following options are available:

 +-----------------------------------------------------------------------------------------------------------------------------------------------------+
 | Raft: Algorithm Attributes                                                                                                                          |